gmn-data-platform/gmn-data-endpoints/README.md

 See the [GMN REST API Docs](https://github.com/gmn-data-platform/gmn-data-endpoints/blob/main/gmn_rest_api_docs.md) for more info about querying data using the GMN REST API.

+IPython data analysis notebooks for the `gmn-python-api` are also provided here.

 More info: https://github.com/gmn-data-platform/gmn-data-platform

 ## Requirements